Allianz lead reinsurer to missing AirAsia plane

-HONG KONG/FRANKFURT Allianz SE (ALVG.DE) could be exposed to claims of at least $100 million (64 million pounds) linked to the AirAsia (AIRA.KL) jet missing off the Indonesian coast with 162 people on board, which would be the third major airline accident it has been exposed to this year.
+HONG KONG/FRANKFURT Allianz SE (ALVG.DE) could be exposed to claims of at least $100 million linked to the AirAsia (AIRA.KL) jet missing off the Indonesian coast with 162 people on board, which would be the third major airline accident it has been exposed to this year.

 Allianz said on Monday it was lead reinsurer on the flight, having previously been the main reinsurer to Malaysia Airlines flight MH370 which disappeared over the Indian Ocean in March, as well as to flight MH17, shot down in July while flying over Ukraine.